Relationships between minimum rank problem parameters for cobipartite graphs

 \begin{ex} \th\ref{cor:deg_uncritical} requires that the set of vertices outside of the clique $T$ must themselves form a clique (implying that the graph is cobipartite).
 In \th\ref{cor:deg_critical}, the conditions on those vertices are weaker.
 The graph in Figure \ref{fig:neighbors of T condition} shows that these weaker conditions would not be enough for \th\ref{cor:deg_uncritical}.
-The clique $T$ indicated there satisfies the conditions of \th\ref{cor:deg_critical}, and even the stronger condition that the set of vertices outside of $T$ that are adjacent to some vertex in $T$ induces a clique.
+The clique $T$ indicated there satisfies the conditions of \th\ref{cor:deg_critical}.
+In fact, it satisfies a stronger condition:\ the set of vertices outside $T$ that are adjacent to some vertex in $T$ itself induces a clique.
 Nevertheless, vertex $1$ is critical (and therefore not uncritical), since there is an optimal zero forcing set (the vertices shown as filled in the figure) from which there is a complete sequence of forces such that vertex $1$ neither forces nor gets forced.

 \end{ex}

 \begin{defn}\th When a graph $G$ is not saturated with respect to a partition $(V_1,V_2)$ of its vertex set, this is because some vertex in $V_1$ (or, respectively, $V_2$) is not adjacent to any vertex in $V_2$ (respectively, $V_1$).
 We say that such a vertex is \defterm{unsaturated} with respect to that partition.
 Where there is no risk of ambiguity and the partition can be understood from the context, we may simply refer to it as an \defterm{unsaturated vertex}. \end{defn}